For journalists & analysts

 Founder bio

 Steven Imbimbo is the founder of Appalogue LLC and the sole developer of bimi.
 He's a network engineer by background, with enterprise networking experience at TBC Corp.
-The bimi project started as a personal experiment with on-device LLMs and grew into a full Apple-native AI agent.
+The bimi project started as a personal experiment with on-device LLMs and grew into a full native AI agent for Mac.
 Steven speaks publicly on memory architectures and on-device AI; an upcoming session is planned for Cisco Live (the conference, not the employer).

 Things to please not do